balena-io-examples/balena-java-hello-world/README.md

 1. After about 10 minutes your new device should show up on the resin.io applications dashboard.
 1. Setup an empty application.

-1. you can now clone down the hello.NET folder:
+1. you can now clone down the hello.Java folder:

 `$ git clone https://github.com/nghiant2710/Hello-Java.git`